pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 ## Move the robot’s bat automatically

-Returning to the robot player, at the moment it just moves to the centre at the start of the game and stays there.
+Returning to the robot player, at the moment it just goes to the centre at the start of the game and stays there.
 It needs to keep its vertical position (_y_ coordinate) matching the ball’s.
 This will make it follow the ball up and down.